Top universities in Ireland 2021 | Top Universities

-• Eight Irish Universities are featured in the QS World University Rankings 2021.
+• Eight Irish Universities are featured in the QS World University Rankings.

-• The top ranking university in Ireland is Trinity College Dublin (TCD) in joint 101st globally.
+• The top ranking university in Ireland is Trinity College Dublin in joint 81st globally.

-Ireland is home to eight universities in the QS World University Rankings 2021.
-Of these, five can be found in the global top 500.
+Ireland is home to eight universities in the QS World University Rankings, six of which can be found in the top 500.

-The rankings are based on a methodology which assesses each university on six indicators including its academic and employer reputations, research impact and more.
+The rankings are based on a methodology which assesses the university on nine indicators including its academic and employer reputations, research impact, sustainability and more.

-Read on for a closer look at the country’s eight top universities.
+Read on to discover the country’s eight top universities.

-QS World University Rankings 2021 – Top Universities in Ireland
+QS World University Rankings – Best universities in Ireland

 Irish rank